DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Puerto Vallarta in Mexico is one of the hottest gay destinations.
-Over the past few decades it has become a popular draw for gay men, particularly expats from the US and Canada.
-It has tons of bars, clubs, boutique shops, beach parties and events happening throughout the year.
+Over the past few decades, it has become a popular draw for gay men, particularly ex-pats from the US and Canada.
+It has tons of gay bars, clubs, boutique shops, beach parties, and LGBTQ events happening throughout the year.

 Discover Puerto Vallarta's gay bars